UtkarshPathrabe/Image-and-Video-Processing--From-Mars-to-Hollywood-with-a-stop-at-the-Hospital--Duke-University/Weekly Quizzes/Quiz 06/Quiz 06.md

 ### Answer
 Perpendicular to the level lines of f(x,y).

+### Explanation
+This is shown in the video when we discussed level sets and implicit representations, and we proved such result.

 Question 03
 -----------
-Consider the functional (Integral|Del I|p) for an image I(x,y) and p>0.
+Consider the functional (Integral|Del I|p) for an image I(x,y) and p   > 0.
 For which p the Euler-Lagrange of the functional will lead to anisotropic diffusion?

 ### Answer
 p = 1.

+### Explanation
+We have seen that for p = 1 this gives "curvature motion", a type of anisotropic diffusion.
+For p = 2 this gives the isotropic diffusion or heat flow.
+For p > 2 we also get additional diffusion across edges instead of reduced diffusion.

 Question 04
 -----------